| SPECIES |

 Cowbirds do not build their own nests.
 Instead, they parasitize the nests of other birds by laying their eggs in them.
 A cowbird egg in a bluebird nest is uncommon, but does occur.

 Cowbirds usually toss one egg of the host clutch and lay their egg in its place.
 Sometimes cowbirds will parasitize the same nest twice.
 Some host birds will abandon their nests when a cowbird egg shows up in their nest.
 Many birds raise the cowbird as their own.
 Sometimes this 'adopted' baby is so big and ravenous compared to the others in the host nest that the other chicks die of starvation.
 Bluebird landlords can offer mealworms to help host parents cope with the larger cowbird chick.
-It is illegal to remove cowbird eggs/nestlings without a permit, as they are native birds.
+Technically it is illegal to remove cowbird eggs/nestlings without a permit, as they are native birds.

 Some reports say a single cowbird female lays between 60-80 eggs each year, others say 11-20.
 A cowbird egg looks like a House Sparrow egg but is slightly smaller.
 Bluebird nestlings have a yellow mouth - a cowbird nestling has a deep pink or reddish mouth. - Cowbirds: habits, photo of egg (Sialis.org)